 Notification of Complaint Resolution

 NCC Group will notify complainant and Participant organization of the resolution of any investigation unless they request otherwise.
+[As of the date of this recertification application, NCC Group has not received any complaints.]

 Obtaining Individual's Consent